Flower

 Watering

-Provide water to prevent the soil from drying out completely.
-Avoid overwatering, as it can cause root rot.
-Water until it drains from the bottom of the pot.
+Keep the soil moist but avoid overwatering, which can cause root rot.
+Water moderately so that excess drains from the bottom of the pot.

 Soil